'Nobody can leave': Trapped Wuhan residents stock up

 Amid fears of rising prices and lack of products, some sales were being restricted and officials were regulating sales.

-"My duty is to supervise the price of what pharmacist are selling," said Li Xiang, a market supervisor at one pharmacy.
+"My duty is to supervise the price of what pharmacists are selling," said Li Xiang, a market supervisor at one pharmacy.

 "Goods must be from official channels and prices shall not be hiked."